daniil-kit/My-Physics-Note/English.md

-import os

-# Содержимое для Markdown файла
-md_content = """# Essay: Electric Vehicles and the Environment
+# Essay: Electric Vehicles and the Environment

 **Topic:** Electric cars are the way forward to a cleaner world.
 Do you agree?